cj0x39e/retrying-dynamic-import/README.md

 });
 ```

-If it fails when preloading CSS Files, Vite will not retry, and this lib will not retry too.
-Because this lib can't control preloading behavior.
+If it fails when preloading CSS Files, Vite will not retry, and this lib will not retry too because it can't control preloading behaviour.

 I use the following code to resolve that.